damlacay/udv/README.md

 ### Providing Feedback

-- Use the template in `/feedback` to provide structured feedback.
+- Use the template in `/downloads` to provide structured feedback.
 - Share your experiences, suggestions, and use cases.

-## Acknowledgments
+## Credits & Acknowledgments

+- UDV Card Deck by Damla Çay (MOME Innovation Center), Till Nagel (Hochschule Mannheim), and Sebastian Meier (Potsdam University of Applied Sciences).
-- UDV Cards is based on Goodwin et al.'s work.
+- The card deck is based on Goodwin et al.'s work.
 We are thankful to the authors: Goodwin, S., Meier, S., Bartram, L., Godwin, A., Nagel, T., & Dörk, M. (2021, April).
 Unravelling the human perspective and considerations for urban data visualization.
 In 2021 IEEE 14th Pacific Visualization Symposium (PacificVis) (pp. 126-130).
 IEEE.
-- Participants and facilitators of the workshops who contributed immensely to the development of the UDV Card Deck
+- We thank the participants and facilitators of the workshops who contributed immensely to the development of the UDV Card Deck.

 ---